-Where possible we will seek to achieve zero exposure in respect of the negative criteria.
+Where possible, we will seek to achieve zero exposure in respect of the avoidance criteria.
 However, there may be instances when we will apply a de minimis limit.
-A de minimis limit is a threshold above which investment will not be made, and relates to the scope of a company's business activity; the limit may be quantitative (e.g. expressed as a percentage of a company's revenues), or it may involve a more qualitative assessment.
+A de minimis limit is a threshold above which investment will not be made, and relates to the scope of a company's business activity; the limit may be quantitative (e.g. expressed as a percentage of a company's revenues) or may involve a more qualitative assessment.
 De minimis limits exist because sometimes avoiding an industry entirely may not be feasible given the complex nature of business operations.

-In such instances we will invest in a company only if we are satisfied that the 'avoided' activity forms a small part of the company's business, and when our research shows that the company manages the activity in line with best practice.
+In such instances, we will invest in a company only if we are satisfied that the 'avoided' activity forms a small part of the company's business, and when our research shows that the company manages the activity in line with best practice.

-When the activity relates to a company's revenues we will use a 10% threshold.
-When the activity relates to a company's operations we will seek to gain comfort that the company is taking action to improve its performance, or is managing it in an exemplary fashion.
-Any company with a persistent record of misconduct, where such activity relates to company operations, will be excluded unless there is clear evidence of significant progress.
+When the activity relates to a company's revenues, we use a 10% threshold, unless otherwise stated.
+When the activity relates to a company's operations, we will seek to gain comfort that the company is taking action to improve its performance or is managing it in an exemplary fashion.
+Any company with a persistent record of misconduct will be excluded unless there is clear evidence of significant progress.